-The bush forest block, although small is a valuable piece of vegetation.
+The bush remnant, although small, is a valuable piece of vegetation.
 This value is increased because of its proximity to a larger block of bush of similar composition located adjacent to the park.
 The bush is dominated by tawa and titoki, while the upper slopes are almost pure kohekohe.
 In swampy lower areas kahikatea, pukatea and swamp maire are present.